UDPM: Upsampling Diffusion Probabilistic Models: Method

 From our experiments and following \cite{guidedDiff, DDPM}, training $p_\theta$ to predict $\mu$ directly leads to worse results.
 Therefore, we train the network to predict the second term in \eqref{eq:mu_t}, i.e. to estimate $\mathcal{H}^{l-1}\x_0$ from $\x_l$.
 As a result, minimizing \eqref{eq:diffusion_objective} can be simplified to minimizing the following term

-where $f_\theta(\cdot)$ is a deep neural network.
-By the definition of $\Sigma_l$, it is easy to show that it is a diagonal positive matrix, therefore it can be dropped.
-Furthermore, we found it better to predict $\x_0$ instead of its downsampled version $\mathcal{H}^{l-1}\x_0$.
+where $f_\theta(\cdot)$ is a deep neural network that upsamples its input by a scale factor of $\gamma$.
+By the definition of $\Sigma_l$, it is easy to show that it is a diagonal positive matrix, and therefore it can be dropped.
 As a result, one may simplify the objective to the following term

+Unlike denoising diffusion models, UDPM tackles a super-resolution task at each reverse step.
+Consequently, relying solely on $\ell_{\text{simple}}$ for the training of $f_\theta(\cdot)$ produces softer images.
+To address this, we propose to incorporate two additional regularization terms, following \cite{wang2021real}.
+The first term is a perceptual loss \cite{zhang2018unreasonable}, denoted by $\ell_\text{per}$, which aligns the VGG features of $\mathcal{H}^{l-1}\x_0$ and $f_\theta(\x_l)$.
+The second term is an adversarial loss denoted as $\ell_\text{adv}$, which is similar to the one used in \cite{wang2021real, ledig2017photo}.
+Both are used to ensure sharp detailed results.